 This is the movie that cemented Jimmy as an actor who could do much more than making a number of funny faces.
 It’s short, thought-provoking, serious and funny at the same time.
 Well worth your time and money.

 As with The Hunger Games, a bunch of teenagers find themselves in a completely new environment with no previous memories whatsoever.
 When Thomas finds himself amongst these 60 other teenagers, he starts to learn to survive while looking for a way out of the maze.

 The only thing that works against this movie is the lack of motive and explanations.
 We are never told why the Maze exists.
 It’s one of those make-your-own-story kinds of movies, which adds to the suspense and intrigue.

 Although the narrative isn’t really compelling, the action scenes and amazing cinematography more than make up for it.
 Overall, it’s a good debut for Ball.
-His young cast manages to carry the whole movie on their shoulders, albeit fumbling every once in a while.
-If you are looking for some good survival action movies like The Huger Games, it should be right up your alley.
+His young cast manages to carry the whole movie on their shoulders.

-One of the key things working for this movie is that there are children at fight, which manages to deliver a more shocking and ever lasting impact on our minds.
-We have seen movies like The Hunger Games before where teenagers are forced to kill each other, but we’re talking about 9th standard students here.
+One of the key things working for this movie is that there are children fighting each other.
+It manages to deliver a more shocking aneverlastingng impact on our minds.
+We have seen movies like The Hunger Games before where teenagers are forced to kill each other, but we’re talking about high school students here.

 There are no villains or victims here.
 They are kids, forced to play until they die.
 My guess is, you won’t be cheering up as the numbers start reducing.
 If you have the stomach for it, you can go ahead and watch it.